-ARRIVAL & DISMISSAL Safety Guidelines
+ARRIVAL & DISMISSAL

-- Pay close attention at all times, and follow all instructions carefully throughout the process, especially when loading and unloading. - Students must enter and exit the car safely and quickly. - In the event, a student must obtain additional items from other parts of the vehicle, such as the backseat or the trunk area, the driver will need to pull into an appropriate parking slot outside of the drop-off/pick-up line.. - Drivers and other passengers must remain in the car at all times.
-Staff will assist students as needed. - At dismissal, students must visually identify their car, not relying on an announcement.
+afety Guidelines Pay close attention at all times, and follow all instructions carefully throughout the process, especially when loading and unloading.
+Students must enter and exit the car safely and quickly.
+In the event, a student must obtain additional items from other parts of the vehicle, such as the backseat or the trunk area, the driver will need to pull into an appropriate parking slot outside of the drop-off/pick-up line.
+Drivers and other passengers must remain in the car at all times.
+Staff will assist students as needed.
+At dismissal, students must visually identify their car, not relying on an announcement.
 A CAR TAG is required for pick-up within the pick-up line.
 Two car tags will be provided to each student at the beginning of the school year.
 Additional tags are available upon request at a small fee.
 Please keep the car tag(s) visible throughout the pick-up line duration.
-The best place would be on the dashboard. - A staff member will direct you to proceed through the line.
+The best place would be on the dashboard.
+A staff member will direct you to proceed through the line.
 For the safety of all students and staff, parents are to remain within one formulated line and obey directions as given from attending staff.

-Drop-Off Times and Late Arrivals Pick-Up Times and Late Pick-Up 7:45 to 7:55 Please allow at least two minutes for your child to be able to walk to their class on time.
-Students who are tardy must be accompanied by a parent and sign in at the front office.
-3:00 to 3:15 No one may arrive earlier than 2:45.
+Pick-Up Times and Late Pick-Up 3:00 to 3:15 No one may arrive earlier than 2:45.
 Students of all ages remaining at the car line or on campus after dismissal ends will be escorted to after-school care.
-Parents will be responsible for costs incurred for unsupervised students after the conclusion of the school day.
+Parents will be responsible for costs incurred for unsupervised students after the conclusion